-Chapter 5.
+VI.
 Federal Policy and Policing in Indian Country

-This section examines the history of reservation policing and how that history interacts with current Federal policies to influence the effectiveness of tribal police.
-A core issue that emerges is the inadequacy of Federal policy to promote the ability of Indian nations to design and exert meaningful control over their own policing institutions.
-This failure is sharpened when contrasted with findings from research in Indian Country on the characteristics of effective governing institutions: Governing institutions are more effective when they are selfdetermined and when they reflect, in a functionally meaningful way, a tribe's underlying cultural norms and values.
-Indeed, self-determined institutions are more likely to provide this match between institutional design and citizens' jointly held social, cultural, and political expectations and values.
+In this section, we look to the history of reservation policing and how that history combines with current federal policies to influence the effectiveness of tribal police.
+A core issue that emerges is the failure of federal policy to promote the ability of Indian nations to design and exert meaningful control over their own policing institutions.
+This failure of federal policy is sharpened when contrasted with findings from research in Indian Country on the characteristics of effective governing institutions.
+The research indicates that governing institutions are more effective when they reflect, in a functionally meaningful way, a tribe's underlying cultural norms and values.
+In general, it is self-determined institutions, rather than externally imposed structures, that are more likely to be effective-in part because there is an increased likelihood of a "match" between their design and citizens' jointly held social, cultural, and political expectations and values.

+VI.A.
 The History of Reservation Policing

-When the reservation system was established in the early 1800s, law enforcement was mostly provided by Federal troops, whose responsibilities reflected the U.S. Government's interest in limiting Indians' ability to interfere with the economic pursuits of non-Indian settlers.
-For example, soldiers were responsible for maintaining levels of order sufficient to prevent violent activity from spilling beyond reservation boundaries,1 for enforcing the laws and policies that restricted tribes to reservations, for prohibiting a wide range of traditional activities that were viewed as immoral or criminal, and for overseeing the rationing of food and other supplies.
-(It was not until passage of the Major Crimes Act in 1885 that crimes whose effects were not felt outside of reservation boundaries-that is, crimes by Indians against Indians-drew the official attention of the Federal Government.)
-In short, Indian communities were policed by the military arm of a colonial government (Barlow 1994; Peak 1989; Wachtel 1980, 13).
+When the reservation system was established in the early 1800s, law enforcement was mostly provided by federal troops, whose responsibilities reflected the U.S. government's interest in limiting Indians' ability to interfere with the economic pursuits of non-Indian settlers.
+For example, soldiers were responsible for maintaining levels of order sufficient to prevent violent activity common to reservations from spilling beyond reservation boundaries,123 for enforcing the laws and policies that restricted tribes to reservations, for prohibiting a wide range of traditional activities that were viewed as immoral or criminal, and for overseeing the rationing of food and other supplies.
+(It was not until passage of the Major Crimes Act in 1885 that crimes whose effects were not felt outside of reservation boundaries-that is, crimes by Indians against Indians-drew the official attention of the federal government.)
+In short, Indian communities were policed by the military arm of a colonial government.124

-Official U.S. Government permission for Native Americans to participate in the policing of reservations was first granted in the 1860s.
-Over the next 20 years, a wide variety of policing arrangements evolved: About one-third of all reservation police forces consisted primarily of tribal members; others included a mix of tribal members, Indians from other reservations, and non-Indians (Knepper and Puckett 1995).
-Significantly, Native representation on these police forces should not be interpreted as a sign of increased control by tribes over their own affairs.
-The U.S. Government, not tribes, supervised a majority of the forces, and police continued to act in its interest.
+Official U.S. government permission for Native Americans to participate in the policing of reservations was first granted in the 1860s.
+Over the next 20 years, a wide variety of policing arrangements evolved: About a third of all reservation police forces consisted primarily of tribal members; others included a mix of tribal members, Indians from other reservations, and non-